aarongilly/aarongilly.github.io/_drafts/draft_gillespedia/triangles.md

 # Definition

-You know this.
 A triangle is a closed, three-sided polygon.
+It's the easiest polygon to drawn.

 ## Components